shreyas-a-s/pipepipe-to-newpipe/README.md

 - Place it and the script (either pipepipe-to-newpipe.py or pipepipe-to-newpipe.sh) in same folder
 - Execute the script (either by `./pipepipe-to-newpipe.py` or `./pipepipe-to-newpipe.sh`)
 - Copy NewPipe.zip back to phone
-- Import database to NewPipe (Settings > Content > Import database)
+- Import database to NewPipe (Settings > Backup and restore > Import database)
 - Good to go

 ## What this script does